connexcs/docs/docs/setup/config/templates.md

 # Templates
 Setup :material-menu-right: Config :material-menu-right: Templates

 Create your own **Templates** to customise the content displayed on outbound emails/SMS, the Customer Portal, and WebPhone.
-ConnexCS Templates use a mustash-compatible template language [Handlebars](https://handlebarsjs.com/guide/).
+ConnexCS **Templates** use a mustash-compatible template language [Handlebars](https://handlebarsjs.com/guide/).

+!!! note "Template Syntax"
+    It is important to follow the template syntax, fields such as `{email}` or `{account_name}` need to be entered exactly otherwise they won't be replaced correctly when the template is rendered.

+## Add Template

+1. Click the blue **`+`**.
+2. **Name** the template.
+3. **Subject** for the communication supports variables
+4. Entering text into the **SMS** field does not cause the SMS to be sent, but it is available for use when other parts of the system have SMS set.
+5. Use **Text** or **HTML** for the content of the communication.

+*The templating system will replace placeholders with the variable when it is rendered.

+![alt text][addtemp]

 ## Stock Templates

-As default ConnexCS provides standard templates which you are free to customise as you wish.
-To customise a template click on the template name, modify it as you see fit and click save.
+ConnexCS provides standard templates which you are free to customise as you wish.
+To customise any template, click on the template name, modify as needed, and click save.

-!!! note
-    It is important to respect the template syntax, fields such as `{email}` or `{account_name}` need to be left as this otherwise that wont be replace correct when the template is rendered

-## Settings
-Create a new Template by selecting the blue **`+`** or edit an existing Template by clicking on the template name.

-The templating system will replace placeholders with the variable when it gets rendered.

-!!! note "SMS field"
-    Entering text into the SMS field does not cause the SMS to be sent, but it is available for use when other parts of the system have SMS set.

-![alt text][addtemp]

 ## ScriptForge Integration
-Dynamic Templates are made by including ScriptForge.
+Dynamic Templates are made by including ScriptForge (further details [here](https://docs.connexcs.com/developers/scriptforge/).
 This is done by using the `scriptforge` tag.
 Ex: To include a ScriptForge script with ID 1234, use `{{scriptforge 1234}}`.

 This will pass ALL of the variables in the current scope to ScriptForge.
 Whatever ScriptForge returns will then be made available back in the main scope for use with the template system.